pantheon-systems/documentation/source/_docs/new-relic.md

 - If site owner is a user, the site owner's name and email address is used to create the New Relic account.
 - If site owner is an organization, the name and email address of the Pantheon user who activates New Relic is used to create the New Relic account.
 These users must be members of the organization.

-To learn how to use New Relic Pro to monitor your site's performance, see [New Relic's documentation](https://docs.newrelic.com/docs/agents/php-agent/getting-started/new-relic-php#monitor-performance).
+To learn how to use New Relic APM Pro to monitor your site's performance, see [New Relic's documentation](https://docs.newrelic.com/docs/agents/php-agent/getting-started/new-relic-php#monitor-performance).

 ## Only Log Authenticated Users